 CRIMINAL ARREST RECORDS:

 Requests should be directed to the Identification Section located at 2306 North Falkenburg Road, telephone # (813) 247-0062

 RELEASE OF FLORIDA TRAFFIC CRASH REPORTS:

-Per Florida Statute Section 316.066, effective June 5, 2001, accident reports are no longer a public records under the provisions of Florida Statute Section 119.07 for a period of 60 days after the date the report is filed.
-However, they can be made available immediately to:
+Per Florida Statute Section 316.066, effective June 5, 2001, accident reports are no longer public record under the provisions of Florida Statute Section 119.07 for a period of 60 days after the date the report is filed with the following exceptions:

 1.The parties involved;

 5.Persons under contract with such insurer to provide claims or underwriting information;

 7.Radio and television stations licensed by the FCC;

 8.Newspapers qualified to publish legal notices and free newspapers of general circulation, published once a week or more often, available and of interest to the public generally for the dissemination of news.
 For the purpose of Florida Statute Section 316.066, the following products are NOT qualifying newspapers: those intended primarily for members of a particular profession or occupational group; those with the primary purpose of distributing advertising; those with the primary purpose of publishing names and other personally identifying information concerning parties to motor vehicle crashes;

 9.State and Federal Agencies authorized to have access to such reports by any provision of the law.